Closed

 Activities funded

-- Retrofit projects to improve energy efficiency and reduce greenhouse gas emissions in multi-residential buildings.
+- Retrofits that increase energy efficiency and reduce greenhouse gas emissions while improving tenant comfort.

 Eligibility